 To give you hyper elite, unarmed, practical self defence skills…

-Swearing (as long as it’s not homophobic, racist or personal) shouting and aggression is encouraged.
+Swearing (as long as it’s not homophobic, racist or personal), shouting, simulation of extreme violence and aggression is openly encouraged during your training.

-And not just have these skills.
-But to pass them onto other good people.
+Not just have these skills for yourself but to also pass them onto other good people.

 Giving them the power to defend and protect themselves.

-If you've read this far, then it means that you sincerely want to be prepared.
+If you've read this far, then it means you sincerely want to be prepared.

 Reasonably.
 Realistically.
 Responsibly.

-The skills you'll gain, your change in perspective in how you look at the world, and ultimately your achievements is more meaningful than a belt to hold your pants up.
+The skills you'll gain, your change in perspective in how you look at the world, and ultimately your achievements is more meaningful then a belt to hold your pants up.

 Am I right?